iapyeh/sshscript/syntax.md

 print($.stdout) # the outputs of all lines of execution.
 ```

-About the “console” in above example.
+About the “console” in the above example.
 It is an instance of POpenChannel,POpenPipeChannel or ParamikoChannel.
 Which one does not matter, the following methods and properties are available for your interaction:

 - sendline(command, waitingSeconds=1)
     - command: str
-        - a line of command to input to the console (no tailing newline required)
+        - command to input to the console (no tailing newline required)
     - waitingSeconds: int, default is 1
-        - at least, how many seconds to wait for data after submitting the seconds.
+        - seconds to wait for data after submitting the seconds.
 - stdout
-    - you can get the stdout output of just executed command from this property.
+    - you can get the stdout output of last executed command from this property.
 - stderr
-    - you can get the stderr output of just executed command from this property.
+    - you can get the stderr output of last executed command from this property.
 - expect(keyword, timeout=60)
     - keyword: str, case insensitive.
-        - blocks the execution until given keyword appears in stdout or stderr.
+        - blocks the execution until the given keyword appears in stdout or stderr.
         - keyword can also be a string re.Pattern.
     - timeout: seconds to wait.
-If it reaches overtime, raises a TimeoutError.
+If time is over, raises a TimeoutError.
 - expectStderr(keyword, timeout=60)
-    - blocks the execution until given keyword appears in stderr.
+    - blocks the execution until the given keyword appears in stderr.
     - timeout: seconds to wait.
-If it reaches overtime, raises a TimeoutError.
+If time is over, raises a TimeoutError.
 - expectStdout(keyword, timeout=60)
-    - blocks the execution until given keyword appears in stdout.
+    - blocks the execution until the given keyword appears in stdout.
     - timeout: seconds to wait.
-If it reaches overtime, raises a TimeoutError.
+If time is over, raises a TimeoutError.

 Example of using the “waitingSeconds” parameter: